dheerajreddy2020/langchain-RAG-chatbot/Readme.md

 # Document Processing Chatbot

 This project is a document processing chatbot that uses FastAPI for the backend and React for the frontend.
-The chatbot allows users to upload documents, process them, and ask questions about the document content using a LangChain-powered Q&A system.
+The chatbot employs a Retrieval-Augmented Generation (RAG) approach, allowing users to upload documents, process them, and ask questions about the document content using a LangChain-powered Q&A system.

 ---